devon-n/ForkUniswapv2/README.md

 # Uniswap V2 Fork

-This project forks uniswaps core and migrations.
+This project forks uniswaps core, periphery and a migrator for the liquidity pool tokens.

 ## Installation